ChidiebereAgunanne/RecipeProject/README.md

 ## Baseline Model

 For our baseline model, we are utilizing a random forest classifier and split the data points into training and test sets.
-Yhe featurees we are using fo this model is `'log_minutes'`, a column containing quantitative numerical values, and `'duration_class'` a column ordinal values of 'Short', 'Medium', and Long.
+Yhe featurees we are using fo this model is `'minutes'`, a column containing quantitative numerical values, and `'duration_class'` a column ordinal values of 'Short', 'Medium', and Long.

 We one hot encoded the boolean values in `'duration_class'` with the corresponding 0 and 1 values and dropped one of the encoded columns.
 This step allows us to train the model appropriately.
+For `'minutes'` we used StandardScaler to standardize the `'minutes'` feature to guarantee that the cooking time are in a comparable range since some recipes has extremely long cooking times.

-The weighted **F1 score** of this model is **0.26**.
-The F1 scores for each rating category are 0.03, 0.03, 0.06, 0.21, and 0.30 for ratings of 1, 2, 3, 4, and 5 respectively.
+The weighted **F1 score** of this model is **0.27**.
+The F1 scores for each rating category are 0.01, 0.02, 0.06, 0.19, and 0.31 for ratings of 1, 2, 3, 4, and 5 respectively.
 The low F1 scores for classes 1–3 indicate that the model struggles to correctly identify lower ratings.
-While class 4 and especially class 5 are predicted more often, even class 5 — the most frequent rating — only reaches an F1 score of 0.30.
+While class 4 and especially class 5 are predicted more often, even class 5 — the most frequent rating — only reaches an F1 score of 0.31.
 Overall, the model is not performing well, particularly due to its poor handling of minority classes.
-The macro F1 score is just 0.12, showing that the model fails to generalize across all rating levels.
+The macro F1 score is just 0.13, showing that the model fails to generalize across all rating levels.
 This poor performance is likely due to a combination of severe class imbalance and limited feature strength, as `'log_minutes'` and `'duration_class'` alone may not provide enough information to accurately predict nuanced user ratings.

+## Final Model
+For the final modle, we used `'minutes'`, `'duration_class'`,`'contributor_id'`, and `'n_ingredients`' as the features.

+`'minutes'`

+The column is the cooking time of the recipe in minutes.
+In looking at the the hypothesis test deciding if there is a correlation between `'minutes'` and `'rating_per_recipe'` i was determined that there is a signfiicant statistically significant relationship between preparation time and recipe rating. this made me beleive thta it could help with out prediction model.
+Ot os reasonable that a recipe that takes longer yo make would leand to lowe rating since people lack patience.
+I used `'StandardScalar'` to standardize the `'minutes'` feature to guarantee that the cooking time are in comparable ranges due to the fact that `'minutes'` have extreme outliers justt like in the baseline model

+`'duration_class'`

+The column categorizes the data based on the `'minutes'` column by binnning the values into three duration categories:'Short','Medium',and 'Long' based on the quartiles.
+We chose this feature because based on a bar graph i created between `'duration_class'` and `'rating_per_recipe'`, we saw that a significant amount of shorter recipes were given a rating of 5 compared to medium and longer recipes.
+This trends might be useful in helping the model predict the acerage rtign of  recipe.
+I one hot encoded this column like we did for the baseline model

+`'contributor_id'`

+This column contains information about the user who submitted the recipe.
+While exploring the data, I found that users whose recipes had received higher rating were more likely to receive higher rating on their other recipes.
+This could be due to users who consistently create well-tested, flavorful, or easy-to-follow recipes are naturally more likely to receive high ratings across multiple submissions.This trends might be useful in helping the model predict the acerage rtign of  recipe.
+To create this feature I created a custom transformer for this column which takes each `'contributor_id'` and lists all the average recipe values the user haas gottten on their recipes in a dictinary, it then one-hot-enocdes these values.

+`'n_ingredients'`

+The column contains infromation about the number of ingredients that re in a recipe.
+When creating a scatter plot reflecting the relationship between `'n_ingredients'` and `'rating_per_recipe'` I found that as recipee ingredients increase less higher rating are recorded.
+Knowing this, we think the relationship betweent these two columns would help our model predict `'rating_per_recipe'` better.
+To transform the feature `'n_ingredients'` I used the the raw values of this column.

+I used `DecisionTreeClassifier` as our modeling algorithm and conducted `GridSearchCV` to tune the hyperparameters of `max_depth` and `min_samples_split` of the `DecisionTreeClassifier`.
+Decision trees are prone to high variance, and the two hyperparameters we chose serve a way to control the variance and avoid overfitting the training set.
+The best combination of the hyperparameters is 42 for the `max_depth` and 2 for the `min_samples_split`.

+The metric,weighed **F1 Score**, of the final model is **.44** which is a 0.27 increase from the weighteed F1 score of the baseline mode.
+Moreover the F1 score of the higher ratings (4 and 5)improved.
+The F1 scores for each rating categories are now 0.01, 0.01, 0.05,0.27,0.53 for rating of 1s,2s,3s,4s,5s respectively

+## Fairness Analysis

+For our fairness analysis, we divided the recipes into two groups: **short recipes** and **long recipes**, based on the `'duration_class'` column in our cleaned dataset.
+This classification was determined using quantiles of the `'minutes'` feature, since the presence of high outliers could otherwise skew the grouping.
+We focused on evaluating **precision parity** between these two groups to determine whether the model predicts ratings with equal accuracy for both.
+Assessing precision parity helps reveal whether the model systematically favors one group over another—an essential step in identifying potential bias and ensuring fair treatment across different types of recipes.

+**Null Hypothesis:**  The model is fair.
+Any difference in precision between short and long recipes is due to random variation.

+**Alternative Hypothesis:** The model is unfair.
+The model performs worse for short recipes in terms of precision.

+**Test Statistic:** Differnce in precison (Long duratiion - Short Duration)

+**Significance Level:** 0.05

+<iframe
+  src="assets/fairness_dist.html"
+  width="800"
+  height="420"
+  frameborder="0"
+></iframe>

+To run the permutation test, we used the `'duration_class'` column to differentiate between recipes with shorter and longer preparation times.
+We then calculated the observed difference in precision between these two groups, which resulted in a test statistic of 0.14.
+To simulate what this difference might look like under the null hypothesis, we shuffled the group labels 100 times and recalculated the precision difference each time.
+After running the permutation test, we obtained a p-value of 0.0.
+Since this p-value is less than 0.05, we reject the null hypothesis that our model is fair.
+There is strong evidence to suggest that the model’s precision is significantly lower for short-duration recipes compared to long-duration ones.